CrazyCrud/pagexml-mets-viewer/README.md

 I just wanted to add another, lightweight viewer, that can read in **multiple PageXML files** as well as a OCR-D workspace (simple parsing of METS file and displaying the file groups).

-Moreover, it's possible to edit or add transcriptions to existing TextLine elements and export the newly edited PageXML files.
+Moreover, it's possible to:
+- edit or add transcriptions to existing TextLine elements and export the newly edited PageXML files.
+- add, remove or edit TextRegion as well as TextLine elements

 ![myimage](screenshot.png?raw=true)